nachocaru/xaprb.com/content/blog/2011-06-11-vim-the-ultimate-command-line-password-manager.md

 categories:
   - Desktop
 ---
-Thanks to [a comment on a recent blog post][1] where I lamented the lack of an easy-to-use password manager, I've switched from Revelation to&#8230; Vim.
+Thanks to [a comment on a recent blog post][1] where I lamented the lack of an easy-to-use password manager, I've switched from Revelation to...
+Vim.

 I already use Vim for my note-keeping system.
 I simply add a modeline to the top of the file,